bezisch/Green_Backlash_Colombia/README.md

 ## Climate salience in manifestos

-We apply the [policlim model](https://github.com/marysanford/policlim) (Sanford et al., 2025) to the 2021 and 2026 Colombian party manifestos, if Colombia is inside/and infringement issues are resolved
+We apply the [policlim model](https://github.com/marysanford/policlim) (Sanford et al., 2025) to the 2022 and 2026 Colombian party manifestos, which identified 355 relevant sentences (relevancy >=0.8%).
+We used Sonnet 5 to identify 30 false negatives and then use the same model to further classify these 355 statements into just_transition, pro_ff, anti_ff and nationalism.